flovan/headstart/docs/README.md

 ## Guides

-- [Install Headstart](install-headstart.md) — How to install Headstart
 - [Customise the default boilerplate](customize-the-default-boilerplate.md) — How to make a custom boilerplate for your preferences
 - [Integrate a project into a back-end](integrate-a-back-end.md) — How to integrate Headstart into a back-end
 - [Upgrading](upgrade-your-installation.md) — How to upgrade your installation or individual projects to a newer version